secureblue/secureblue.github.io/content/FAQ.md

 If your system time is off by an excessive amount due to rare conditions like a CMOS reset, your network will not connect.
 A one-time manual reset will fix this.
 This should never be required except under very rare circumstances.

-For more technical detail, see [#268](https://github.com/secureblue/secureblue/issues/268)
+For more technical detail, see [issue #268](https://github.com/secureblue/secureblue/issues/268)

 ### How do I get notified of new releases?
 {: #releases}